 Name Change for Minors

-If you are under the age of 18 you are considered a minor in the State of Illinois.
-A parent or guardian can petition to change your name on your behalf.
+If you are under the age of 18, you are considered a minor in the State of Illinois.
+A custodial parent or legal guardian can petition to change your name on your behalf.
 The instructions below are for parent(s) and/or guardian(s) of a minor for whom a name changed is requested.

-- Notice of Motion (171-91 Rev 04/06) (3 copies required).
-The Notice of Motion is used only when the natural parents are not cohabitating.
+- Notice of Motion (3 copies required) - Notice of Motion is used only when the natural parents are not cohabitating.

-- Notice of Publication (171-244 Rev 10/05) (2 copies required).
-The Notice of Publication is used only when the whereabouts of the Non-Custodial parent is unknown and can not reasonably be determined.
+- Notice of Publication (2 copies required) - Notice of Publication is used only when the whereabouts of the non-custodial parent is unknown and cannot reasonably be determined.

 Procedures for Missing Non-Custodial Parent

 On the day of your court hearing, plan to arrive at the assigned courtroom at least 15 minutes prior to the scheduled start time.
-Check-in with the Clerk in the courtroom and your case will be called.
-After court, you will then be instructed to return to the Circuit Clerk’s office to obtain certified copies of your Name Change Decree.
+Check in with the Clerk in the courtroom, and your case will be called by the judge.
+After court, you will then be instructed to return to the Circuit Clerk’s office to obtain certified copies of your Order for Name Change.
 The fee is $6.00 for the first copy and $15.00 for each additional copy.